BruGoncalves9/React-Brackets-Tournaments/README.md

 1. Clone the github repository
 2. Create a fork of the original repository.
 This creates your own personal repository.
 3. Modify the desired files.
-Up all the versions on the package.json.
-Npm install to install the libraries.
+4. npm outdate gives all the versions on the package.json that can be updated.
+5. Npm install to install the libraries.
-4. Git add . and Git commit
+6. Git add . and Git commit
-5. npm run build
+7. npm run build
-6. git push origin master -u
+8. git push origin master -u